 How does Theobroma cacao support cellular function?

 One of the scientific findings that peaked our interest in sourcing a cocoa extract was a small study that looked at changes in mitochondrial structure and function.* Mitochondria are best known for producing cellular energy in the form of ATP.
 This occurs on the inner folds called cristae.
 In general, having a higher density of cristae means that the capacity for producing ATP would be greater.
 The same would be true if something were able to increase the size and number of mitochondria.
-In the study, eating dark chocolate did both.* The key driver of this process appears to be cocoa polyphenols, which are typically found in higher amounts in dark chocolate than milk chocolate.
+In the study, eating dark chocolate did both.* The key driver of this process appears to be specific polyphenols called cocoa flavanols which are typically found in higher amounts in dark chocolate than milk chocolate.

-Having both cocoa extract and grape extract should positively influence multiple areas of cell function and mitochondrial performance.
+Having both cocoa extract and French red grape extract should positively influence multiple areas of cell function and mitochondrial performance.